chipsalliance/Caliptra/CONTRIBUTING.md

 ## CCB Issues

-RTL design changes or additions after a `$major.5` tag must be bound to a github issue, and the issue must include this questionnaire in its description.
+RTL design changes or additions after a `$major.5` tag must be bound to a GitHub issue, and the issue must include this questionnaire in its description.

 (Bug fixes do not need this step)